Crafting Winning Law Firm Website Content

 The best we can do is make a continually-evolving educated guess on what we think Google is looking for.
 Everyone has a different approach, but I’ll share exactly how we do it.

 Our process heavily relies on a relatively new tool that has quickly become the industry standard, Surfer.
-This tool is kind of like a cheat code when creating website content.
+This tool is kind of like a cheat code when creating law firm website content for potential clients.

 It works by taking your keyword, running a search for that term, and then extracting and analyzing everything in Google’s search results.
 Behind the scenes, Surfer is collecting a bunch of data points that you can use for comparative analysis.
 It sounds complicated because it is.

-Through this process, you’ll see the average characteristics of the pages that already rank for your desired keyword.
+Through this process, you’ll see the average characteristics of the law firm websites that already rank for your desired keyword.
 With these comparative characteristics in mind, you can begin to create a composite idea of what the average first-page result looks like.
 As I said, it’s basically a cheat code.

 This is an example of Surfer’s analysis which shows that the average first-page result has 1,960 words on the page.